How did Saudi Arabia make it to the Winter Olympics? | DW | 11.02.2022

 "I'm so proud to be the first one to represent my country and the Gulf countries in the Winter Games."
 Abdi told DW.
 "Many participants here are surprised that a Saudi player will ski in this Olympics.
 But I found their reaction normal, as it's our first appearance ever."

-In 2016, Abdi moved to Utah in the USA to continue his studies.
+In 2016, Abdi moved to Utah in the US to continue his studies.
 It was the perfect place for him to practice skiing until he graduated.

 The Saudi Winter Sports Federation was established in 2020, a decision made by prince Abdulaziz Bin Turki, the president of the Saudi Olympic Committee.
 Like many sport federations and clubs in the kingdom, the federation is supported by the royal family.